Edenburg (House of Assembly of South Africa constituency): History

 Edenburg, like most of the Orange Free State, was a highly conservative seat throughout its existence and had a largely Afrikaans-speaking electorate.
 It was held throughout its existence (apart from the 1910 election) by the National Party, and for most of that time was represented by a single MP: Fredrik William Beyers, who was first elected in a by-election in 1918 and served in cabinet under J. B. M. Hertzog between 1924 and 1929.
 He left parliament after the 1929 general election, and shortly thereafter was appointed a judge of the Supreme Court, and became notable as the first judge in that court to deliver opinions in Afrikaans.
-Edenburg's final parliamentary term would be chaotic, as Beyers' replacement, C. W. M. du Toit, also resigned in 1932 to contest a by-election in Colesberg, a considerably more marginal seat in the Cape Province.
+Edenburg's final parliamentary term would be chaotic, as Beyers' replacement, Charl Wynand Markelbach du Toit, also resigned in 1932 to contest a by-election in Colesberg, a considerably more marginal seat in the Cape Province.
 The resulting by-election in Edenburg was won unopposed by Jan Jonathan Serfontein, who served until the seat's abolition and later served as MP for Boshof and Fauresmith.